Watford F.C.: Luton rivalry

 Watford fans maintain a rivalry with those of Luton Town.
 The two sides met regularly in the Southern League between 1900 and 1920, and continued to do so in The Football League until 1937, when Luton gained promotion from Division Three South.
 Luton remained in a higher division than Watford until 1963.

 Throughout the 1960s and 1970s, Watford and Luton met sporadically.
 Despite this, the rivalry grew in significance, particularly following an ill-tempered match between the sides in 1969, in which three players were sent off.
 Both sides won promotion to the First Division in the 1981–82 season, with Luton taking the championship ahead of Watford.
-They were also relegated together from the new Division 1 in 1995–96, with Watford finishing 23rd ahead of bottom-placed Luton.
+They were also relegated together from the new Division 1 (now the Premier League) in 1995–96, with Watford finishing 23rd ahead of bottom-placed Luton.
 Watford's promotion from Division 2 in 1997–98 meant that the two sides did not meet again until Luton won promotion to the Championship for the 2005–06 season.
 The only meeting between those seasons – a League Cup tie in the 2002–03 season – was marred by violence inside Vicarage Road.

-On 2 January 2006, Watford won 2–1 at Kenilworth Road in the Championship, followed by a 1–1 draw between the sides, on 9 April 2006, a point that secured Watford's place in the 2006 Championship play-offs, from which they eventually won promotion to the Premier League for the second time, beating Leeds United, 3–0, at the Millennium Stadium in Cardiff.
+On 2 January 2006, Watford won 2–1 at Kenilworth Road in the Championship, followed by a 1–1 draw between the sides, on 9 April 2006, a point that secured Watford's place in the 2006 Championship play-offs, from which they eventually won promotion to the Premier League for the second time, beating Leeds United 3–0 at the Millennium Stadium in Cardiff.

-Over a fourteen-season span, Watford have played in a higher division than Luton between 2006–07 and the 2019–20 season, with Luton dropping out of the football league altogether for six seasons between 2009–10 and 2014–15.
+Over a fourteen-season span, Watford played in a higher division than Luton (between the 2006–07 and the 2019–20 seasons), with Luton dropping out of the football league altogether for six seasons between 2009–10 and 2014–15.

 The rivalry between the two clubs resumed in the 2020–21 season.
 On 26 September 2020, Watford won the first league match of the season between the two clubs, 1–0, at Vicarage Road.
-On 17 April 2021 in the reverse fixture at Kenilworth Road, Luton won, 1–0, so the spoils for the season were shared.
-With Watford's promotion back to the Premier League for season 2021–22, the rivalry did not commence that year; although it is set to resume for the 2022–23 season after Watford's immediate relegation from the Premier League, whilst Luton remained in the Championship.
+On 17 April 2021 in the reverse fixture at Kenilworth Road, Luton won the match 1–0.
+With Watford's promotion back to the Premier League for season 2021–22, the rivalry did not commence that year; although it resumed for the 2022–23 season after Watford's immediate relegation from the Premier League, whilst Luton remained in the Championship.
+Luton were promoted to the 2023–24 Premier League, but were relegated back to the Championship after one season.

-The head-to-head record between the clubs, in competitions which currently exist, stands at Luton 39 wins, Watford 27 wins, with 23 draws.
-Watford have remained the higher ranked team at the end of every season since 1997 (and for 28 of the last 29 seasons, with only 1996–97 seeing Luton finish higher in the league than Watford) whilst Luton still have a many more years in a higher league throughout both teams history.
+The head-to-head record between the clubs, in competitions which currently exist, stands at Luton 55 wins, Watford 38 wins, with 29 draws.